MesaData¶

 Checks if string key is a valid argument of MesaData.header.
 Returns True if it is, otherwise False

-Parameters:key (str) – Candidate string for accessing header data.
+Parameters: key (str) – Candidate string for accessing header data.
 This is what you want to be able to use as an argument of MesaData.header.
+Returns: True if key is a valid input to MesaData.header, otherwise False.
+Return type: bool Notes

 This is automatically called by MesaData.header, so the average user shouldn’t need to call it.